evilmog/churchofwifi.org/pages/about.md

 she·​nan·​i·​gan | \ shə-ˈna-ni-gən:

- * Definition:

  * a devious trick used especially for an underhand purpose

  * tricky or questionable practices or conduct —usually used in plural

  * high-spirited or mischievous activity —usually used in plural

- * Church of Wifi Definition:
+### Church of Wifi Definition of Shenanigans

  * Stupidity or silliness caused by not enough alcohol